UNBOOKABLE.

 BEST ROOM.

 Loft Studio corner on the third or fourth floor facing Mercer Street.
 You get the exposed brick, the 11-foot ceiling, the two windowed exposures, and the quieter side street rather than Prince.
-Around $900 to $1,200 on weekdays, more on weekends.
+Weekday rates run high, and more on weekends.

 • LOFT STUDIO 3RD/4TH FLOOR